gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 at sharp-billed wading cranes.
 But I was not afraid, not as long as I had my father's hand to hold.
 Birds I did not know scolded us from the branches.
 Squirrels' claws scratched on bark.
-Something scurried away from us, changed course, cut across the narrow path we were following---a cat, I think, black and brown, with a short, thick tail.
+Something scurried away from us, changed course, cut across the narrow path we were following—a cat, I think, black and brown, with a short, thick tail.

 "Here," my father finally said.
 The trees around us were strange to me.
 Their